 Exact Match Anchor Text

-Exact match anchor text is a term used to refer to when the target keywords used on the target page and in the anchor text are the exact same.
+Exact match anchor text directly pairs the target keywords on the target page with those used in the anchor text.

 Partial Match Anchor Text